SPHTech/backend-coding-challenge/README.md

 1. We value a **clean**, **simple** working solution.
 2. The application can be run in **Docker**(10%), candidate can provide `docker-compose.yml` and `start.sh` bash script at the root of the project, which should setup all relevant services/applications.
-3. The solution can also be written in Go Lang
+3. The solution to be written in Go Lang
 4. Candidates must submit the project as a git repository(we encourage you to commit often with only related changes).
 Repository must avoid containing the words `sphtech` and `challenge`.
 5. Having **unit/integration** tests is a must(30%).
 6. As we run automated tests on your project, you must comply to the API requirement as stipulated below.
 You can assume Docker is already installed in the test machine.